Medically Reviewed by Jilian Lopiano

 Treatment for dental biofilm

-If you notice any of the dental biofilm symptoms mentioned above, it is important that you see your dentist for a thorough check up and cleaning.
+If you notice any of the dental biofilm symptoms mentioned above, it is important that you see your dentist in Tijuana for a thorough check up and cleaning.
 Bacterial plaque in its early stages can be easily removed with a toothbrush.
 But, when it hardens, not even dental floss can remove the biofilm.

 Mechanical methods are needed to remove the biofilm and tartar accumulated on the dental surface, and your dentist will probably recommend a mouthwash as well as the proper technique to maintain clean and healthy teeth.